Hekstra-Lab/valdo/README.md

       - `input_files`: List of input MTZ file paths.
       - `output_path`: Path to save the output pickle file containing the intersection data.
-      - `amplitude_col`: Name of the column in the dataset that represents the scaled amplitude (default is 'F-obs-scaled').
+      - `amplitude_col`: Name of the column in the dataset that represents the scaled amplitude (default 'F-obs-scaled').

    - `find_union()`: Finds the union of `amplitude_col` from multiple input MTZ files and saves the result to the specified output pickle file.
 Arguments are the same as `find_intersection()`.